Integral modelling of weakly evaporating 3D liquid film with variable substrate heating: Introduction

 The simplified model is validated against the full governing equations.
 In the linear regime, predictions are compared with linearised 3D Navier-Stokes equations for both evaporating and condensing films.
-In the nonlinear regime, film evolution under spatially and temporally varying substrate temperatures is compared with the solution fo the Navier-Stokes equation in \textsc{COMSOL} Multiphysics \citep{comsol63}.
-Finally, the simplified 3D model is used to investigate the effects of substrate temperature modulation, showing that it can prevent dry-out in evaporating films and modify free-surface wave structures, providing a foundation for control strategies.
+In the nonlinear regime, film evolution under spatially and temporally varying substrate temperatures is compared with the solution of the Navier-Stokes equation in \textsc{COMSOL} Multiphysics.
+Finally, the simplified 3D model is used to investigate the effects of substrate-temperature modulation, showing that it can prevent dry-out in evaporating films and modify free-surface wave structures, thereby providing a foundation for control strategies.